 The year before another guide had gone out with one tourist on the Cuillin Hills.
 They were standing on a ledge and a freak gust of wind blew the guide off the cliff.

-He could not move from where he landed so instructed the tourist that she needed to go and find help.
+He could not move from where he landed, so he instructed the tourist that she needed to go and find help.
 She, of course, had no idea where she was so had to wander with his directions from there.
 She finally found help.

 However, once she did she could not direct them to where the guide had fallen.
-The guide was found dead 3 days later.
+The guide was found dead three days later.
 I paid a lot more attention after this story.

 So we headed to the stunning Cuillin Hills.
 The winds were harsh and we managed about 1 ½ hour.